-- 4.1 The Council is required to prepare its accounts with regard to: - a) Relevant accounting standards - b) The Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 published by the Chartered Institute of Public Finance and Accountancy, which is updated annually - c) Relevant Statutes - 4.2 Whilst accounting standards provide the framework for the preparation of accounts, they are subject to interpretation and judgement, for example, the period over which non-current assets are depreciated.
-The Council's accounting policies set out the Council's interpretation of the application of relevant accounting standards and form a consistent basis for recording activities. - 4.3 There have been no new accounting standards issued that will impact on the Council's financial statements for 2016/17. - 4.4 The proposed change in accounting policies that was planned for 2016/17, in respect of the change in basis of valuation of the Highways Network Asset (HNA), has been postponed.
-This is discussed in more detail in Section 5 below.
+- 4.1 The Council is required to prepare its accounts with regard to: - a) Relevant accounting standards - b) The Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 published by the Chartered Institute of Public Finance and Accountancy (the Code), which is updated annually - c) Relevant Statutes - 4.2 Whilst accounting standards provide the framework for the preparation of accounts, they are subject to interpretation and judgement, for example, the period over which non-current assets are depreciated.
+The Council's accounting policies set out the Council's interpretation of the application of relevant accounting standards and form a consistent basis for recording activities. - 4.3 The proposed accounting policies for consideration by members are set out in Appendix 1 to this report. - 4.4 This is the first year that the Council must produce and publish its draft accounts by 31 May and publish its audited accounts by 31 July.